dphfox/ty/README.md

 ## Basic Usage

-Similar to `t`, you construct type defintions by calling into `ty` functions.
+Similar to `t`, you construct type definitions by calling into `ty` functions.
 You can save this type definition to a variable, so you can test against it later.
 Type definitions can also be nested in other type definitions, providing a natural way to define custom named types.